-Many industry analysts have designated 2018 as the Year of IoT in the Manufacturing industry.
-With the exponential growth of “smart factories,” the manufacturing industry is leading the Internet of Things (IoT) revolution, with benefits including increased efficiency, customer alignment, and vast, new data which can be used for new revenue sources.
+With the exponential growth of “smart factories,” the manufacturing industry is leading the Internet of Things (IoT) revolution, with benefits including increased efficiency, customer alignment, and vast, new data that can be used for new revenue sources.
 All of which is a part of the digital transformation occurring in manufacturing.
 Some industry leaders are calling this the Fourth Industrial Revolution, or Industry 4.0, following the steam engine, the conveyor belt, and the first phase of IT and automation.

-- Inability of IoT providers to provide complete, end-to-end solutions (hardware, software, cloud, sensors, etc.)
+- The inability of IoT providers to provide complete, end-to-end solutions (hardware, software, cloud, sensors, etc.)

 - Funding the initial investment

 While there are many who consider the enormous volumes of data being generated and collected from IoT platforms as the key business case, most companies continue to struggle with developing an effective plan for making this data actionable.
 How can manufacturers deliver the data when, where and how it is needed by the respective user?
 The answer – with increasing connectivity, the mobile device is at the center of this new paradigm.

 Manufacturers will need to think outside the box, or outside the walls of their plants, to truly understand IoT and adopt the benefits.

 There are IoT apps available now with proven use cases.
 These include: